DrEmpiricism/Optimize-Offline/README.md

 In earlier versions of Optimize-Offline, a specific registry key was appended to allow for elevated control over the defaultuser0 account which allowed for its manual removal, as well as a SetupComplete.cmd script code that automatically removed it.
 However, with the newer builds (17134+), this is no longer required and simply rebooting the newly installed OS will automatically remove the defaultuser0 account from the 'Users' directory without having to manually remove it.

-## Calling Optimize-Offline ##
+## Using Optimize-Offline ##

-The easiest way to call Optimize-Offline is by using the provided [Optimize-Offline.cmd script](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/Optimize-Offline.cmd).
-Right-click the script and 'Open with Notepad,' then edit any variables to accommodate your optimization requirements.
-Once finished, save any changes and right click the Optimize-Offline.cmd script and select 'Run as Administrator' and it will call Optimize-Offline and pass all the variables, parameters and switches to the PowerShell script.
-This allows the end-user to quickly call Optimize-Offline without having to manually input the paths, parameters and switches each time an image is to be optimized.
+Open the custom configuration JSON file (Configuration.json) in any text editing program and edit any values for your specific optimization requirements.
+While editing the Configuration.json file, do not change the template structure and make sure its formatting is retained when adding or changing values.

-The second way is to open an elevated PowerShell console shell and navigate to the root directory of the Optimize-Offline script and then dot source the script, followed by the paths, parameters and switches required for optimization:
+Once you have edited the Configuration.json to your specific optimization requirements, open an elevated PowerShell console in the root directory of the Optimize-Offline project and type: `.\Start-Optimize.ps1`

-- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\Win10Pro_Full.iso" -WindowsApps "Whitelist" -SystemApps -Capabilities -Packages -Features -Registry -Win32Calc -Dedup -DaRT "Setup" -Additional -ISO "No-Prompt"
-- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\WIN_10_PFW.iso" -WindowsApps "All" -SystemApps -Capabilities -Features -Registry -Win32Calc -Dedup -DaRT "All" -ISO "Prompt"
-- .\Optimize-Offline.ps1 -SourcePath "D:\WIM Files\LTSC 2019\install.wim" -SystemApps -Capabilities -Packages -Features -DeveloperMode -WindowsStore -MicrosoftEdge -DaRT "Recovery" -Additional
+This will import the content of the Configuration.json into the Optimize-Offline module and image optimization will begin.